teambit/docs/docs/tutorial/09-document.md

 ## Using the live playground

 To use Bit's live playground add `live` to your codeblock.
+The live playground displays code examples that can be modified straight from the docs.

 ````jsx
 ```jsx live